43 Sports Trivia Questions [With Answers]

 Answer: 2012, at the London Games.

-London 2012 was the first Games where every participating country sent at least one female athlete.
-Boxing was the final holdout to add women’s events.
-The guesses always land a few decades too early.
+London 2012 was the first Games where women could enter every sport on the program, with boxing the final holdout, and the first where every participating country sent at least one female athlete.
+Guesses usually land a few decades too early.

 39. Why is the modern marathon exactly 26.2 miles (42.195 km)?
 (Medium)